vyastreb/sem2surface/doc/SEM2surface_Documentation.md

 ## 1. Overview

-This script reconstructs 3D surfaces from SEM images obtained from at least 3 BSE detectors without prior knowledge of their orientation.
-The reconstruction is based on SVD decomposition, x and y gradient components are obtained using Radon transform, the full surface is reconstructed either by direct gradient integration or, preferably, by an FFT-based method by [@frankot].
+This software reconstructs 3D surfaces from SEM images obtained from at least 3 BSE detectors without prior knowledge of their orientation.
+The reconstruction is based on SVD decomposition, x and y gradient components are obtained using a Radon transform, and the full surface is reconstructed by the FFT-based method of [@frankot].
 The whole strategy is based on the method described in [@neggers].

 ## 2. Method